nilansanjaya/goaccess-puppet/README.md

 puppet module install nilansanjaya-goaccess_puppet
 ```

+If you are installing manually or through other modules, download and copy the goaccess-puppet folder to your module folder.

 Include the below to your main pp file to run the goaccess-puppet class.
 ```
 class { goaccess-puppet: